SamGree/Love-Quiz/README.md

 - JavaScript
     - No errors were found when passing through the official Jshint validator.
     - There are 16 functions in this file.
-    - Function with the largest signature take 1 arguments, while the median is 0.
+    - Function with the largest signature takes 1 argument, while the median is 0.
-    - Largest function has 9 statements in it, while the median is 4.
+    - The Largest function has 9 statements in it, while the median is 4.
     - The most complex function has a cyclomatic complexity value of 3 while the median is 2.

 - Lighthouse test